 A number of members have queried the interaction between the CGT reporting service and the Trust Registration Service (TRS) where the trust is not already registered on the TRS.
 HMRC have confirmed that a trust will need to register on the TRS prior to reporting the property disposal so that the trust can provide either a UTR or a Trust Registration Number as part of the CGT reporting process.

-Estates disposing of property fall within these rules, with personal representatives (PRs) required to report property disposals within 30 days of completion where a gain arises.
+Estates disposing of property fall within these rules, with personal representatives (PRs) required to report property disposals within 60 days of completion (30 days where completion is on or before 26 October 2021) where a gain arises.

-When it launched in April, the property reporting service was not available to PRs.
+When it launched in April 2020, the property reporting service was not available to PRs.
 It has now been expanded, and guidance on how unrepresented PRs can tackle the process is available, under the heading ‘If you’re a capacitor or personal representative’.
 (NB Capacitor is a new term and we have queried its introduction with HMRC.
-It does not appear to encompass agents.)
+It does not encompass agents.)

 The guidance covers the position where a PR is making the report.
 They are advised to do this using their own Property Account.
 When starting a new report, the taxpayer is given the option of reporting on behalf of:

 - Someone they are helping